Pick your own Honeycrisp or antique varietals of apples at a number of orchards that are a short drive from Milwaukee.

 What: Barthel Fruit Farm

 Barthel Fruit Farm in Ozaukee County has been a family-owned business growing fruit for 177 years.
 Check their website for news of what’s ripe and ready for picking before your visit.
-For example, during the first week of October the U-pick options were Cortland, Fuji and McIntosh apples; and unfortunately there are no Honeycrisp apples for picking this year due to a small crop.
+For example, during the first week of October the U-pick options were Cortland, Fuji, and McIntosh apples; and unfortunately, there are no Honeycrisp apples for picking this year due to a small crop.
 But you can purchase on site.
 Barthel Fruit Farm also has a stand at the West Bend farmers market on Saturday mornings (through Oct.
-31, 2016).Continue to 4 of 5 below.
+31, 2017).

 Peck & Bushel